Essays 6 min read

 There is a physical cost to working at this multiple.
 The pressure behind the eyes after a long parallel session, the way the speed bends your sense of time.
 I wrote about it honestly in Working at the Frontier, and I bring it up here because no workflow advice is complete without it.
 Water.
 Breaks.
 The heat is information.
 Work near the forge without standing in the fire.

-Here is the thing I would tell a younger engineer.
-The agents did not compress the seniority ladder.
+The thing I keep coming back to is that the agents did not compress the experience ladder.
 They moved it.

 The cognitive load is real and it is different from the old load.
 I wrote about that trade in The Cognitive Cost of Modern Software Engineering.
 The short version: you trade the strain of producing for the strain of judging, and judging all day is its own discipline.

-If you want the operating manual version of all this, it is in The AI-Assisted Engineering HOWTO, the working method for directing an agent through your repo is in Agentic AI Development, and the full hub of this work lives at AI development.
-The honest place to start, though, is smaller: pick one mechanical task tomorrow, write a real spec for it, hand it off, and read every line that comes back.
+If you want the operating manual version of all this, it is in The AI-Assisted Engineering HOWTO, the working method for directing an agent through your repo is in Agentic AI Development, the tool question I get asked about most is settled in Claude vs Copilot for DevOps, and the full hub of this work lives at AI development.
+The honest place to start, though, is smaller: pick one mechanical task tomorrow, write a real spec for it, hand it off, and read the change that comes back, the costly parts first.
 The workflow grows from there.